ArieHein/terraform-train/azure/TF1/readme.md

 }
 ```

-***Note that the resource group name used for the service plan is the same name we created earlier in the resource group code.***
+**Note** that the resource group name used for the service plan is the same name we created earlier in the resource group code.

 There are more optional parameters that can be set.
 For additional information, view: <https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/service_plan>

 ## Web App

-A Web App is a managed version of a web server.
+A Web App is a managed version of a web site on a web server.

 ```terraform
 # Provision a Windows Web App to host our code